Estimating sample-specific regulatory networks: Results

 \subsection{Differential-targeting of genes highlights important biological processes}

 Finally, we wanted to determine if there are common structures across these single-sample regulatory networks that might be reflective of important biological processes.
-We performed a hierarchical clustering (complete linkage; Spearman Correlation) on the edge-weights in the $65$ single-sample networks and observe clear sets of samples defined by this network information (Figure~\ref{fig6}A).
-To evaluate if this clustering would also be identified using the expression data alone, we also performed a hierarchical clustering using gene expression values (Figure~\ref{fig6}B).
-We observe a strikingly different grouping of individuals compared to the one obtained when clustering the networks.
+We performed a hierarchical clustering (complete linkage, Spearman Correlation) on the edge-weights in the 65 single-sample networks and identified two distinct groups of samples defined by sample-specific edge weights (Figure~\ref{fig6}A).
+In parallel, we performed a hierarchical clustering using gene expression values (Figure~\ref{fig6}B) and found two groups of samples that are distinct from the groups defined by the edge-weight clustering.

-To determine if the expression-based clustering highlights important biological information we compared the expression levels of genes between groups of individuals and performed Gene Set Enrichment Analysis~\cite{subramanian2005gene}.
-Interestingly, although we find many genes that are differentially expressed ($2620$ with FDR $<0.01$), running GSEA finds no enrichment for known biological functions.
-Separately, we ran GSEA to evaluate if biological functions are associated with differential-targeting patterns between the two groups of {\it networks} shown in Figure~\ref{fig6}A~\cite{glass2014sexually}.
-This analysis identified enrichment for many cellular processes related to cell proliferation (in the smaller ``orange'' cluster; $n=18$) and immune function (in the larger ``blue'' cluster; Figure~\ref{fig6}C).
+We then used Gene Set Enrichment Analysis (GSEA)~\cite{subramanian2005gene} to compare groups of samples defined in the expression-based and network-based clustering.
+First, we compared the expression levels of genes between groups of individuals defined in the expression-based clustering.
+Although there were many differentially-expressed genes between the expression-based groups of samples (2620 with FDR $<0.01$), GSEA found no enrichment for known biological functions.
+Next, we defined the targeting-level of a gene in a sample as the sum of all edges pointing to that gene in a single-sample network.
+We then used GSEA to compare the targeting-levels of genes between the two groups of individuals defined in the network-based clustering~\cite{glass2014sexually}.
+In contrast to the expression-based analysis, in the differential-targeting analysis GSEA found enrichment for many cellular processes related to cell proliferation (in the smaller ``orange'' cluster; n $=18$) and immune function (in the larger ``blue'' cluster; n $=45$; Figure~\ref{fig6}C).